waikato-llm/llm-dataset-converter/plugins/from-csv-pretrain.md

   -i INPUT [INPUT ...], --input INPUT [INPUT ...]
-                        Path to the CSV file(s) to read; glob syntax is supported (default: None) --col_content COL     The name of the column with the text content (default:
+                        Path to the CSV file(s) to read; glob syntax is supported (default: None)
-                        None)
+  -c COL, --col_content COL
+                        The name (or 1-based index if no header row) of the column with the text content (default: None) -n, --no_header       For files with no header row (default: False)
 ```